YWCA of Sweetwater County is dedicated to eliminating racism, empowering women, promoting peace,

 Melinda began her career at YWCA in 2007 as the Program Director for Big Brothers Big Sisters program until 2015 when BBBS became independent.
 She developed and ran the Financial Empowerment until December 2018 when she became Executive Director.Email

 Cheryl began her career at YWCA in 2005 as a part-time Finance Director.
-Over the 13 years she has been with YWCA she has worked to manage the budgets and accounting for the agency along with taking on responsiblity for Human Resources in 2009.
+Over the years she has been with YWCA she has worked to manage all the complexities of the accounting for our agency.

 Program Director - Center for Families & Children